Caraczan/InvertPicture/README.md

 brew install python3
 # installing imagegick from homebrew
 brew install imagemagick
+pip3 install Pillow

+# pip3 should be installed with python3 automatically.
+# if not install using this command:
+# sudo easy_install pip
+# and rerun last command in Terminal.
 ```
 If you want to install everything separately just put those commands into Terminal from top to bottom (omit lines with hashes).